Dubai Metro Mass Transit public transport system

 - My City My Metro phase I (June 2009): general information about design and operation of the Dubai Metro.

 - My City My Metro phase II (August 2009): more specific information about Dubai Metro fares, timings, security, and use of the transport system.

 - My City My Metro phase III:

-- Dubai Metro Purple Line (52 km) - an express service along Al Khail Road connecting Dubai International Airport and Al Maktoum International Airport in Jebel Ali.
+- Dubai Metro Purple Line (Line 3) (52 km) - an express service along Al Khail Road connecting Dubai International Airport and Al Maktoum International Airport in Jebel Ali.
 Planned completion by 2012 (October 2006 information).
 Update August 2009: under review due to economic and financial crisis.
 Dubai Airport has reportedly proposed an alternative to the purple line of a central rail terminal with lines branching out to airports and other destinations.
 Update 09 September 2009: delayed due to economic crisis according to comments by Mattar Al Tayer, the RTA head, at the launch of the Dubai Metro Red Line.

-- Dubai Metro Blue Line - along Emirates Road, also connecting Dubai and Jebel Ali Airports.
+- Dubai Metro Blue Line (Line 4) - along Emirates Road, also connecting Dubai and Jebel Ali Airports.
 In planning stages (October 2006 information).
 Update 09 September 2009: delayed due to economic crisis according to comments by Mattar Al Tayer, the RTA head, at the launch of the Dubai Metro Red Line.

 Dubai Metro lines unconfirmed, proposed, suspended, abandoned or made up